Local indistinguishability and incompleteness of entangled orthogonal bases: Method to generate two-element locally indistinguishable ensembles: Bipartite systems

 where $\ket{0}$, $\ket{1}$ forms an orthogonal basis for a two-level quantum system on Alice's side and $\ket{0^\prime}$, $\ket{1^\prime}$ forms an orthogonal basis for a two-level quantum system on Bob's side, with Alice and Bob being the observers in possession of the two systems involved.
 If the extended Hilbert space is $2\otimes4$, then we can consider the orthogonal product states $\ket{0x}$, $\ket{0x^\prime}$, $\ket{1x}$, $\ket{1x^\prime}$, where $\ket{x}$, $\ket{x^\prime}$ along with $\ket{0^\prime}$ and $\ket{1^\prime}$ form a complete orthonormal basis of the four-dimensional side.
 So, now it is possible to construct the four mutually orthogonal maximally entangled states,

-which, along with the states in (\ref{eq3}) form a complete MEB.
-In general, it is possible to provide a proposition related to the above, given as the following. \begin{proposition} Any complete maximally entangled basis in $d\otimes d$ is an unextendible maximally entangled basis in $d\otimes (d+n)$, where $n$ is an integer in \([1,d)\). \end{proposition} \begin{proof} For any value of $n$, one can consider the product states $\ket{i}\ket{j}$, where $i=0,1,\dots,(d-1)$ and $j=d,(d+1),\dots,(d+n-1)$.
+which, along with the states in (\ref{eq4}) form a complete MEB.
+In general, we have an observation related to the above, given as the following. \begin{observation} Any complete maximally entangled basis in $d\otimes d$ is an unextendible maximally entangled basis in $d\otimes (d+n)$, where $n$ is an integer in \([1,d)\). \end{observation} \begin{proof} For any value of $n$, one can consider the product states $\ket{i}\ket{j}$, where $i=0,1,\dots,(d-1)$ and $j=d,(d+1),\dots,(d+n-1)$.
 These product states are orthogonal to the states of the given MEB in $d\otimes d$.
 As long as $n<d$, it is not possible to construct an entangled state of Schmidt rank-$d$ using the product states $\ket{i}\ket{j}$.
 Therefore, the MEB in $d\otimes d$, behaves like a UMEB in $d\otimes (d+n)$. \end{proof}